civboot/fngi/README.md

 - [X] Make a complete fngi language, then throw it away.
 See [round_two](./notes/round_two.md)
-- [ ] Create [civc] library to build on top of, based on lessons learned
+- [x] Create [civc] library to build on top of, based on lessons learned
+- [ ] Create fngi
+-   [X] spor VM for executing compiled instructions
+-   [X] TyDb for setting up the type checker
+-   [X] fn for writing type-checked functions
+-   [X] if/elif/else for flow control
-- [ ] Create [fngi] library to avoid writing annoying boilerplate C code to do basic inspectibility.
+-   [ ] block to create loop/while/etc.
-- [ ] Create fngi (... more bullet points will be added)
+-   [ ] executeFile to be able to have some form of "import"
+-   [ ] module to set the current dictionary path (module).
 - [ ] Create standard library
   - [ ] Allocator options and allocator stack
   - [ ] String formatting